mounicarajput/Monika/README.md

 I started this journey back in **2019**—completely unsure if this was something I really wanted.
 Honestly, even today I don’t always have the answer.
 But I’ve always believed in one thing: *whatever comes my way, I will give it my 101%.* That mindset has carried me through internships, working as a data scientist, diving into NLP and computer vision, consulting, and even building end-to-end products.
 Sometimes that meant writing frontend code (not my first love 😅) just so I could see the end result of what I created.

-That passion—to build something real, something people can use—keeps me learning new tech and finding ways to make it relatable to everyone, even those outside the tech world.
+That passion to build something real, something people can use—keeps me learning new tech and finding ways to make it relatable to everyone, even those outside the tech world.

 ---